Davlegbish/CNN-for-meat-inspection/README.md

 # 🔮 Future Research Directions

 XAI Integration: Implementing Grad-CAM to visualize neural attention on surface bacteria vs. color changes.

-"I am interested in exploring how Kolmogorov-Arnold Networks (KAN) could replace traditional Dense layers in this architecture to improve interpretability and parameter efficiency in industrial food-safety models."
+I am interested in exploring how Kolmogorov-Arnold Networks (KAN) could replace traditional Dense layers in this architecture to improve interpretability and parameter efficiency in industrial food-safety models.